kendalls/jekyll-now/_posts/2018-12-27-Custom-Supports.md

 But there is an easier way.
 [Meshmixer](http://www.meshmixer.com/download.html).
 Which uses tree supports.
 And it's free.

-Here's an example of where I found it useful.
-This is the shell of a [Volkswagen Type 2](https://fab365.net/items/95) which needs some support on the outside of the body.
+Here's an example of where it could be useful.
+This is the shell of a [Volkswagen Type 2](https://fab365.net/items/95) which looks like it needs some support on the outside of the body.
+I say "looks like" because it turns out the underside of the lip has a 45 degree chamfer and prints ok without support, but we'll pretend it does need it to compare lattice and tree support.

 ![alt text]({{ site.url }}/images/posts/TransporterModel.jpg "Type 2 Shell")